What does it mean?

 One of the reasons is the purpose of this site: one of the ways of our sameness and our uniqueness are the patterns, I am going to refer to as the Redemptive Gifts.

 I got this terminology from Arthur Burk, a researcher and a pioneer who has demonstrated a solid understanding of God and scripture, but who is also able to look at passages of scripture with an eye for discovery that has given us some profound ways of thinking in our time.
 Much of what this study contains, came from revelation, and that is the reason that I think, it is astounding and life changing.

-When I first discovered Arthur's work more than ten years ago, I was seeking to learn all I could about the ways of God.
+When I first discovered Arthur's work more than fifteen years ago, I was seeking to learn all I could about the ways of God.
 I had been in a church that did intercession, believed in prophesy, and sought to be, as the comedian Flip Wilson used to say, "The Church of What's Happening Now."
 There were good and bad times and as always, a lot to be learned from those years.

 But this particular teaching, came along for me, and consumed me.
 It became a life long study and the way I approach most situations and understand most relationships.
 It completely changed my relationship with my husband and brought me from a place of questioning his motives and actions and judging them in my prophet head, to a deep respect for what God made him: a giver.
 I began to see everyone differently and it brought me into a place of deeper grace and gave me hope that we could learn to love and respect each other as members of the body of Christ, the way Paul said we could.